-2b.
-The authorised representative shall terminate the mandate if it considers or has reason to consider that the provider acts contrary to its obligations under this Regulation.
-In such a case, it shall also immediately inform the market surveillance authority of the Member State in which it is established, as well as, where applicable, the relevant notified body, about the termination of the mandate and the reasons thereof.
+4. The authorised representative shall terminate the mandate if it considers or has reason to consider the provider to be acting contrary to its obligations pursuant to this Regulation.
+In such a case, it shall immediately inform the relevant market surveillance authority, as well as, where applicable, the relevant notified body, about the termination of the mandate and the reasons therefor.

-Article 26 - Obligations of importers
+Article 23 - Obligations of importers

-- 1. Before placing a high-risk AI system on the market, importers of such system shall ensure that such a system is in conformity with this Regulation by verifying that: - (a) the relevant conformity assessment procedure referred to in Article 43 has been carried out by the provider of that AI system; - (b) the provider has drawn up the technical documentation in accordance with Article 11 and Annex IV; - (c) the system bears the required CE conformity marking and is accompanied by the EU declaration of conformity and instructions of use; - (ca) the provider has appointed an authorised representative in accordance with Article 25(1). - 2.
-Where an importer has sufficient reason to consider that a high-risk AI system is not in conformity with this Regulation, or is falsified, or accompanied by falsified documentation, it shall not place that system on the market until that AI system has been brought into conformity.
-Where the high-risk AI system presents a risk within the meaning of Article 65(1), the importer shall inform the provider of the AI system, the authorised representatives and the market surveillance authorities to that effect. - 3.
-Importers shall indicate their name, registered trade name or registered trademark, and the address at which they can be contacted on the high-risk AI system and on its packaging or its accompanying documentation, where applicable. - 4.
-Importers shall ensure that, while a high-risk AI system is under their responsibility, where applicable, storage or transport conditions do not jeopardise its compliance with the requirements set out in Chapter 2 of this Title. - 4a.
-Importers shall keep, for a period ending 10 years after the AI system has been placed on the market or put into service, a copy of the certificate issued by the notified body, where applicable, of the instructions for use and of the EU declaration of conformity. - 5.
-Importers shall provide national competent authorities, upon a reasoned request, with all the necessary information and documentation including that kept in accordance with paragraph 4a to demonstrate the conformity of a high-risk AI system with the requirements set out in Chapter 2 of this Title in a language which can be easily understood by them.
-To this purpose they shall also ensure that the technical documentation can be made available to those authorities.
+- Before placing a high-risk AI system on the market, importers shall ensure that the system is in conformity with this Regulation by verifying that: - (a) the relevant conformity assessment procedure referred to in Article 43 has been carried out by the provider of the high-risk AI system; - (b) the provider has drawn up the technical documentation in accordance with Article 11 and Annex IV; - (c) the system bears the required CE marking and is accompanied by the EU declaration of conformity referred to in Article 47 and instructions for use; - (d) the provider has appointed an authorised representative in accordance with Article 22(1). - 2.
+Where an importer has sufficient reason to consider that a high-risk AI system is not in conformity with this Regulation, or is falsified, or accompanied by falsified documentation, it shall not place the system on the market until it has been brought into conformity.
+Where the high-risk AI system presents a risk within the meaning of Article 79(1), the importer shall inform the provider of the system, the authorised representative and the market surveillance authorities to that effect. - 3.
+Importers shall indicate their name, registered trade name or registered trade mark, and the address at which they can be contacted on the high-risk AI system and on its packaging or its accompanying documentation, where applicable. - 4.
+Importers shall ensure that, while a high-risk AI system is under their responsibility, storage or transport conditions, where applicable, do not jeopardise its compliance with the requirements set out in Section 2.

-5a.
-Importers shall cooperate with national competent authorities on any action those authorities take, in particular to reduce and mitigate the risks posed by the high-risk AI system.
+- 5. Importers shall keep, for a period of 10 years after the high-risk AI system has been placed on the market or put into service, a copy of the certificate issued by the notified body, where applicable, of the instructions for use, and of the EU declaration of conformity referred to in Article 47. - 6.
+Importers shall provide the relevant competent authorities, upon a reasoned request, with all the necessary information and documentation, including that referred to in paragraph 5, to demonstrate the conformity of a high-risk AI system with the requirements set out in Section 2 in a language which can be easily understood by them.
+For this purpose, they shall also ensure that the technical documentation can be made available to those authorities. - 7.
+Importers shall cooperate with the relevant competent authorities in any action those authorities take in relation to a high-risk AI system placed on the market by the importers, in particular to reduce and mitigate the risks posed by it.

-Article 27 - Obligations of distributors
+Article 24 - Obligations of distributors